darljed/splunk-react-custom-viz/README.md

 ## 🚀 Setup and Installation

-Follow these steps to get the `custom-forms` visualization running in your Splunk environment.
+Follow these steps to get the `react-viz` visualization running in your Splunk environment.

 ### 1. Place React and ReactDOM UMD Builds